A View On Cities > Washington > Washington Attractions > Franklin D. Roosevelt Memorial

 The memorial sits on what is known as the Cherry Tree Walk and covers a total of about 7.5 acres (3 ha).
 It consists of a series of four outdoor rooms, one for each of FDR’s terms.
 Inside the rooms, visitors will find particular reference to events that were occurring during those four years, including World War II.

-Sculptures of FDR feature him sitting with his dog Fala in a wheelchair (though it’s hard to tell it’s not a regular chair unless you like at the back) and a relief of his funeral cortege hangs in an alcove.
+Sculptures of FDR feature him sitting with his dog Fala in a wheelchair (though it’s hard to tell it’s not a regular chair unless you look at the back) and a relief of his funeral cortège hangs in an alcove.
 Visitors will also find a statue of Eleanor Roosevelt, quite famous in her own right for her work with the United Nations and numerous humanitarian groups.
 A timeline of dates corresponding to important events in Roosevelt’s life can be found in the plaza area.

 An information area and book store are located at the entrance to the memorial in West Potomac Park and park rangers are available to answer questions from about 8 am until midnight, especially during peak tourist season.